Tackling dog fighting

 For the dogs unfortunate enough to fall into the hands of dog fighters, life is full of pain and violence.
 With dogs treated as nothing more than pieces of sporting equipment to be disposed of when damaged.

-After fights many dogs are left with horrific injuries and rather than taking them to a vet, dog fighters will perform crude surgeries without anesthetic.
+After fights many dogs are left with horrific injuries and rather than taking them to a vet, dog fighters will perform crude surgeries without anaesthetic.
 Often using staple guns or super glue to close up wounds.

 Most dogs used for fighting will ultimately either be killed in the ring, die as a result of their injuries or in some cases be killed by their owners.

 What are we doing to stop it?

 We have a 'Special Operations Unit' (SOU) made up of a team of investigators who are trained in monitoring and uncovering organised animal cruelty.